DakotaWBaker/blog/blog.md

 ### What are your thoughts on pseudocoding?
 * I think pseudocoding has been the most cruicial thing we've learned so far.
 It's really opened my eyes to how a programmer should think.
 I think the more we work on pseudocode the easier it will become to think through problems logically, and devise a structured plan to any application/project we build throughout the course.

+### What was helpful during Onboarding working remotely?
+* It was very helpful to have the month of basics and being able to still work while learning.
+The projects, and learning more about pseudocode was the most beneficial part for me.
+### What hindered your progress during Onboarding?
+* Time management was really the only thing that hindered me during onboarding.

+### How did you overcome challenges during Onboarding?
+* I had to learn better time management and staying on task.
+* I overcame challenges while learning by taking a breather and thinking through it.